jkulak/git-ninja/README.md

 ## Git staging area

-Staging area (sometimes an old name "index" is still being used) is a virtual list of objects added to the next commit (staged for the next commit).
+Staging area (sometimes an old name "index" is still being used) is a virtual list of objects scheduled for the next commit.
+You can add files to the staging area and remove them from there if needed.
+Files in the staging area are _staged for the next commit_.

 ## Working tree